extremecoder2020/rnvdev/README.md

 👨‍🚀 RAPHAEL VIANA (rnvdev) <br>
 ---
-I'm work with: html, css, javascript, typescript, bash and vercel..<br>
+I'm work with: html, css, javascript, typescript, bash and vercel.<br>
 in progress with: react, router, redux, styled-component, postgresql and mongodb.<br>
 some design with: photoshop and figma.<br>
 few experiments with: apis, rust and python.<br>